yuanwentian/trajectory-optimization/README.md

 You should be able to see a humanoid model falling down.

-(it is noted that the executable "simulate" was coded to search the license key file to the relative simulate path, so the key should be put into the bin folder)
+(it is noted that the executable "simulate" was coded to search the license key file to the relative simulate path, so the key should be put into the bin folder.)

 #### 2.2.5 GTest Installation

 #### 2.2.6 `setup.sh` script for Mac-based system
 (A script `setup.sh` has been provided to install the first three dependencies on a Mac-based system.
 It will install Homebrew and use it to install the first three dependencies.
 To execute it, run `chmod +x setup.sh && ./setup.sh`.)